-All VIBN processes are based on a virtual model that is connected to a PLC.
-In the case of a hardware-in-the-loop (HiL) simulation, the PLC is a real hardware controller [11].
-Consequently, it is possible to carry out the VIBN with the PLC, which is then integrated into the production system.
-According to Mazza [10], this is particularly interesting for:
+All VC processes are based on a virtual model that is connected to a PLC.
+In the case of an HiL simulation, the PLC is a real hardware controller [12].
+Consequently, it is possible to carry out the VC with the PLC, which is then integrated into the production system.
+According to Mazza [11], this is particularly interesting for the following processes:

-- 1. Validation of PLC control strategies based on a virtualized environment with the ability to represent the expected dynamics of the real machine - 2.
-Improvement or comparison of real-world measured data with simulated data (e.g. from virtual sensors) - 3.
-Support operators during real machine operation through simulated predictions or diagnostics fed by a 'digital twin' with real data from the field.
+- 1. The validation of PLC control strategies based on a virtualized environment with the ability to represent the expected dynamics of the real machine. - 2.
+The improvement or comparison of real-world measured data with simulated data (e.g., from virtual sensors). - 3.
+Supporting operators during real machine operation through simulated predictions or diagnostics fed by a 'digital twin' with real data from the field.

 2.3.
-Use of SiL and HiL for the concept
+Use of SiL and HiL for the Concept

-To summarize, the following reasons can be found why the VIBN strategies SiL and HiL are very useful:
+To summarize, the following reasons can be found why the VC strategies SiL and HiL are very useful:

-1. Control strategies can be virtually validated without endangering human lives or machines.

-- 2. Costs can be reduced thanks to the possibility of debugging (error correction could occur too late during the design process) - 3.
+- 1. Control strategies can be virtually validated without endangering human lives or machines. - 2.
+Costs can be reduced thanks to the possibility of debugging (error correction could occur too late during the design process). - 3.
 Operators can familiarize themselves with the control systems, including those under construction, thanks to the creation of virtual systems. - 4.
 Errors can be found within a few minutes with the help of 'virtual time' through simulation.

 2.4.
-Anomaly-based detection
+Anomaly-Based Detection

-Anomaly-based detection uses statistical methods and artificial intelligence to detect unknown attacks [12].
-Ourston et al. [13] presented an approach that uses hidden Markov models to detect complex cyber attacks.
-This method is able to address the problem of multi-stage attacks.
+Anomaly-based detection uses statistical methods and artificial intelligence to detect unknown attacks [13].
+Ourston et al. [14] presented an approach that uses hidden Markov models to detect complex cyber attacks.
+This method is able to address the problem of multistage attacks.
 Experimental results have shown that this method is more effective than classical machine learning techniques, such as decision trees and artificial neural networks.

-Mukkamala et al. [14] developed a method for detecting attacks using K next neighbors algorithms (KNN) and support vector machines (SVM).
-KNNs and SVMs were used to create the classifiers based on a list of features.
-Experimental results have shown that KNNs and SVMs are able to detect anomalies and known intruders.
-Pan et al. [15] developed a hybrid method for detecting attacks by combining KNNs and decision tree algorithms.
-Experimental results have shown that KNNs can detect DoS and probing attacks more effectively than detecting unauthorized access from a remote machine and authorized access to local superuser attacks.
+Mukkamala et al. [15] developed a method for detecting attacks using K next neighbor algorithms (KNNs) and support vector machines (SVMs).
+KNNs and SVMs were used to create classifiers based on a list of features.
+Experimental results showed that KNNs and SVMs are able to detect anomalies and known intruders.
+Pan et al. [16] developed a hybrid method for detecting attacks by combining KNNs and decision tree algorithms.
+Experimental results showed that KNNs can detect DoS and probing attacks more effectively than detecting unauthorized access from a remote machine and authorized access to local superuser attacks.

-Zhang et al. [16] developed a method based on random forests to detect network intrusions.
+Zhang et al. [17] developed a method based on random forests to detect network intrusions.
 This method was demonstrated on an intrusion detection data-set.
-The experimental results have shown that the proposed method can achieve a high detection rate with a low false positive rate.
+The experimental results showed that the proposed method can achieve a high detection rate with a low false positive rate.

-Gaddam et al. [17] developed an anomaly detection approach using cascading K-Means clustering and ID3 decision tree learning algorithms.
+Gaddam et al. [18] developed an anomaly detection approach using cascading K-Means clustering and ID3 decision tree learning algorithms.
 This method was used to analyze a data-set of network anomalies.
-Experimental results have shown that the detection accuracy is up to 96.24 % with a false positive rate of 3 %.
+Experimental results showed that the detection accuracy is up to 96.24% with a false positive rate of 3%.

-Liao and Vemuri [18] developed a classifier for intruder detection using the k-nearest neighbor (kNN) algorithm.
+Liao and Vemuri [19] developed a classifier for intruder detection using the k-nearest neighbor (kNN) algorithm.
 This method was used to classify the behavior of programs as normal or intrusive.
-Experimental results have shown that the kNN classifier can effectively detect attacks with a low false positive rate.
+Experimental results showed that the kNN classifier can effectively detect attacks with a low false positive rate.

-Sabhnani and Serpen [19] analyzed an intrusion detection data-set using a set of machine learning algorithms.
+Sabhnani and Serpen [20] analyzed an intrusion detection data-set using a set of machine learning algorithms.
 The data-set includes four types of major attacks, including probing, DoS, user-to-root, and remote-to-local attacks.
-Simulation results have shown that certain classification algorithms are more effective for a particular attack category.
+Simulation results showed that certain classification algorithms are more effective for a particular attack category.